University of Utah College of Science: James Talmage Building

 Built in 1901 and designed by Richard Kletting, this building originally served as the campus museum of natural history, and was later changed to the Biology building in 1959.
 In 1976 the name of the building was changed from North Biology Building to James E. Talmage building, named after former president James E. Talmage, who served from 1894–1897.
 It is listed in the National Register of Historic Places.

 George Thomas Building / Crocker Science Center

 Designed by Ashton and Evans, this building was completed in 1935 and named after former university president George Thomas, who served from 1921–1941.
 When first built it served as the University of Utah library, but later became the home of the Utah Museum of Natural History in 1968.
 In 2011 the Utah Museum of Natural History moved to a completely new building (in Rio Tinto, Salt Lake City) and changed its name to Natural History Museum of Utah.
 In 2018 the University of Utah dedicated the building as the new Gary & Ann Crocker Science Center, which consists of an interior renovation and an addition to the building.
-The CSC is also home to the Henry Eyring Center for Cell and Genome Science, the U.’s Center for Science and Math Education, and the COS Dean's office and staff.
+The CSC is also home to the Science Research Initiative, Henry Eyring Center for Cell and Genome Science, the U.'s Center for Science and Math Education, and the College of Science Dean's office and staff.